xnhil/em-dosbox/README.md

 a hang.
 * Firefox may use huge amounts of memory when starting asm.js builds which have not been minified.
+* The FPU code uses doubles and does not provide full 80 bit precision.
+DOSBox can only give full precision when running on an x86 CPU.

 Compiling
 ---------